6.2 miles W of Dartmouth

 The outside space at Poppy Yurt is pure bliss.
 It stands on a wooden deck built into the side of the meadow, and it’s the perfect place to unwind amongst your green surroundings.
 There’s a full size barbecue for preparing a family feast, as well as an outdoor kitchen sink with hot and cold water.
 Both are under a canvas cover so you can cook in comfort, whatever the weather.

 Children will enjoy roaming free, playing and exploring in the beautiful woodlands, meadow and orchard - and they may even bump into the owners’ free-range chickens!
 For the braver ones there’s even a little rowing boat that they can take out onto the lake (with your supervision, of course).

 Poppy Yurt shares the surrounding meadow with Ashley’s Shack but both hideaways have been carefully positioned so that you’ll have your own space and privacy.

 Out and About

 If you can tear yourself away from this fantastic place, there's heaps to do nearby, whether you want bucket-and-spade fun, a spot of shopping or something cultural.
-You're slap bang in between Totnes, with its fab Friday morning market and eco-friendly shops, and Dartmouth, which boasts yet more great shopping and a proud naval tradition.
-Blackpool Sands, one of the South Hams' most gloriously beautiful beaches, is just a short drive away, as is Greenway, once the holiday home of Agatha Christie and now a National Trust treasure.
+You're in between Totnes, with its fab Friday morning market and eco-friendly shops, and Dartmouth, which boasts yet more great shopping and is a beautiful area for boating.
+Blackpool Sands, one of the South Hams' most gorgeous beaches, is just a short drive away, as is Greenway, once the holiday home of Agatha Christie and now a National Trust treasure.

 Step up onto the decking.
 Poppy Yurt has an open plan living-room with fridge (with small freezer compartment), wood-burner, double bed and futon bed.
 There is a door into a smaller yurt with bunk-beds and en suite shower-area with WC and wash-basin.
 Outside there is a full-size gas barbecue and sink with hot and cold water